robincamille/textillating/README.md

 ## Issues

+- The NLTK part-of-speech tagger I'm using is not great and mislabels some adjectives.
-The de-tokenizer currently has no idea what to do with quotation marks, so the output looks quite wonky.
+- The de-tokenizer currently has no idea what to do with quotation marks, so the output looks quite wonky.

 ## See also